 Role + Responsibilities

-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Over the last twenty-five years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
 For the Graduate Center project, Zubatkin was responsible for overseeing the design, construction and occupancy of the project.
 The Zubatkin team also provided expertise on the overall project phasing and logistics strategy, setting up a multi-phase schedule for construction and maintaining public safety as AMNH continued its daily operations.
 The In-House Technical Group was valuable in performing drawing reviews and resolving technical issues related to the construction.